King Follows Up On Progress Of Economic Vision Implementation In Energy Sector

-Speaking at a meeting with energy officials attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty stressed the importance of constantly updating Jordan's investment map for the mining sector and promoting it effectively through the Ministry of Investment to attract investors and provide companies with updated information.
+Speaking at a meeting with energy officials attended by HRH Crown Prince Hussein, His Majesty stressed the importance of constantly updating Jordan's investment map for the mining sector and promoting it effectively through the Ministry of Investment to attract investors and provide companies with updated information, according to a Royal Court statement.

-Energy Minister Saleh Kharabsheh spoke about the main initiatives that have been completed, including the national mining strategy.
+Energy Minister Saleh Kharabsheh spoke about the main initiatives that have been completed, including the national mining strategy, the statement said.

 The minister also highlighted mining areas in Jordan included under memoranda of understanding and cooperation, as well as new basalt and silica projects, oil and gas exploration, and green hydrogen plans.